healeycodes/Raspberry-Pi-Live-Cam/README.md

 **Raspberry Pi**

 No `requirements.txt` as it may depend on your distro - although, this should be bulletproof.
 Install dependencies `pip install picamera requests`.
 Edit the `url` variable in `camera.py` to your Flask app's address/port.

-There's also some commented variables for adjusting resolution and capture rate (use `time.sleep` for highest accuracy).
+There are also some commented variables for adjusting resolution and capture rate (use `time.sleep` for highest accuracy).

 The Raspberry Pi side of things works fine in testing with Python 2.7 but was written for Python 3.

 Run with `python camera.py`.